 We welcome your feedback on public art you view around the region.
 Click here to share your comments, or contact the staff listed to the right.

-The Regional Arts & Culture Council invites artists living in Oregon and Washington to submit qualifications for an exterior public art project at the City of Portland’s Bureau of...
+The Regional Arts & Culture Council (RACC) in Portland, Oregon, invites artists living in Oregon and Washington to submit qualifications for a roster of artists qualified to create...

 The City of Portland and Multnomah County both have Percent-for-Art ordinances that require 2% of most publicly-funded capital construction projects to be set aside for the creation and maintenance of public art.
 Over the last 10 years, hundreds of artworks have been added to the region’s permanent collection through these ordinances.
 RACC also facilitates the acquisition of gifts to the public art collection and manages the acquisition and placement of an extensive Portable Works Collection and the noted Visual Chronicle of Portland.
 Funding support is provided for outdoor public art murals in the City of Portland.
 With a growing and aging public art collection, conservation and maintenance are critical components of the program.